SnowyMouse/invader/README.md

                                to the tag are not changed except for other tags copied by this command.
 Can be: copy, move, no-move
+  -R --replace-string <a> <b>  Replaces all instances in a path of <a> with
+                               <b>.
+This can be used multiple times for
+                               multiple replacements.
+This cannot be used with --class or --recursive.
   -r --recursive <f> <t>       Recursively move all tags in a directory.
 This
                                will fail if a tag is present in both the old and new directories, it cannot be used with